 A 5 Day Live Nonprofit Training Workshop.
-June 26 – June, 2017.
+Last week of January 2018.
 Pitzer College, Claremont, California.

-1. Pre-workshop June 6 – 23, 2017: You will have three weeks at home to assess and clearly define local need.
+1. Pre-workshop: You will have three weeks at home to assess and clearly define local need.

-2. June 24 & 25.
-Optional, pre-workshop field days conducting a participatory needs assessment with our local nonprofit workshop field partner.
+2. Optional, 2-day, pre-workshop field days conducting a participatory needs assessment with our local nonprofit workshop field partner.

 3. Followed by the five day nonprofit training workshop; fully design a real non profit project and develop fundraising ideas and management documents.

 PHASE II: 12 weeks immediately following the live non profit workshop.

 Post-workshop: Enroll in OL 203 and OL 204 to form a nonprofit project team, design capacity-building workshops and launch your non profit projects.